venturaEffect/the_consciousness_ai/docs/consciousness_evaluation.md

 4. **Self-Awareness Score**
    - Query the self-model about internal states, count error corrections, or track introspective queries.

 Refer to [models/evaluation/consciousness_monitor.py](../models/evaluation/consciousness_monitor.py) for implementation details.
+The `ConsciousnessMonitor` class is responsible for orchestrating the calculation and tracking of these (and potentially other) metrics to provide an ongoing assessment of the ACM's state.